 - “Never touch someone else if they tell you not to.”

 - “You don’t have to kiss or hug anyone you don’t want to.”
 It can be hard sometimes to deal with family members and friends who may be offended if your kid doesn’t want to hug or kiss them.
 Pulling that adult aside later and explaining that you’re trying to teach your kid to have healthy boundaries can help.

-- “If anyone other than me or the doctor ever touches you in a way that makes you uncomfortable, or touches your penis or vagina, tell them no and to stop.
+- “If anyone ever touches you in a way that makes you uncomfortable, or touches your penis or vagina, tell them no and to stop.
 If they don’t stop, tell me or [another trusted adult].”
 Read more about talking to your preschooler about personal safety.